ViveTheModder/RandomDPTeamGenerator/README.md

 ![preview4](https://github.com/ViveTheModder/RandomDPTeamGenerator/blob/main/images/preview4.png)

+In case you couldn't tell, I got inspired by Opera GX for the GUI.
+A lot.

 ## Known Issues
 * As of now, I cannot get a proper runnable JAR release of the program because of certain issues with Eclipse's export feature.
   Because of that, there are no download/build instructions provided.
 Guilty as charged.